-The targets covering the condition of intertidal seagrass communities have been achieved in the Celtic Seas and Greater North Sea Marine Strategy Framework Directive sub-regions, but there is low confidence in the assessment results.
+The targets covering the condition of intertidal seagrass communities have been achieved in the Celtic Seas and Greater North Sea UK Marine Strategy sub-regions, although the target was not achieved in one of the constituent Regional Seas: Eastern English Channel.
+Data coverage is limited and there is low confidence in the assessment results.

 Background

-This indicator is used to assess progress against the Water Framework Directive ecological status boundaries and areas of unacceptable impact, which are components of the Marne Strategy Framework Directive sediment habitats targets, set in the UK Marine Strategy Part One (HM Government, 2012).
+This indicator is used to assess progress against the Water Environment Regulations (WER) ecological status boundaries and areas of unacceptable impact, which are components of the sediment habitats targets, set in the UK Marine Strategy Part One (Defra, 2019).

 Key pressures and impacts

-The seagrass tool is designed to detect the impact due to general physical disturbance including hydromorphological change (those that alter a water body’s physical structure and flow characteristics), excess deposition and habitat loss arising from activities such as navigation and flood protection, and to a lesser extent increased nutrient concentrations (eutrophication).
+The WER seagrass indicator is designed primarily to detect impacts from hydromorphological pressures arising from activities such as sediment transport, navigation, and flood protection, and to a lesser extent, increased nutrient concentrations (eutrophication).

 Measures taken to address the impacts

-Measures to protect benthic habitats are set out in the UK Marine Strategy Part Three (HM Government, 2015).
-These include those related to the Habitats Directive (European Commission, 1992), Water Framework Directive (European Commission, 2000), Urban Wastewater Treatment Directive (European Commission, 1991a), Nitrates Directive (European Commission, 1991b), OSPAR Convention, Marine Spatial Planning, land management schemes, catchment sensitive farming, and European Marine Site management schemes.
+Measures to protect benthic habitats are set out in the UK Marine Strategy Part Three.
+These include those related to the Habitats Regulations, WER River Basin Management Plans, Urban Wastewater Treatment Regulations, Nitrate Pollution Prevention Regulations, OSPAR measures on species and habitats, Marine Spatial Planning, land management schemes, catchment sensitive farming and European Marine Site management schemes.

 Areas that have been assessed

-Progress against the UK target was assessed for the Celtic Seas and the Greater North Sea Marine Strategy Framework Directive sub-regions and their constituent UK Regional Seas set out in Charting Progress 2 (UKMMAS, 2010).
+Progress against the UK target was assessed for the Celtic Seas and the Greater North Sea UK Marine Strategy sub-regions and their constituent UK Regional Seas set out in Charting Progress 2 (CP2) (UKMMAS, 2010).
+These areas were assessed in the 2018 UK Marine Strategy assessments.

 Monitoring and assessment methods

-Routine monitoring of intertidal seagrass is undertaken using methods developed under the Water Framework Directive.
-The intertidal seagrass tool is an index based on the average of three criteria: seagrass bed extent loss, annual/five-yearly average shoot density loss, and species loss as a proportion of a historical reference.
-These measurements are combined to derive an Ecological Quality Ratio.
+Routine monitoring of intertidal seagrass is undertaken using methods developed under the WER.
+The intertidal seagrass tool is a multi-metric index based on seagrass bed extent loss, annual/five-yearly average shoot density loss and species loss as a proportion of a historic reference which are combined to derive an Ecological Quality Ratio (EQR).

 Assessment thresholds

-The indicator quality threshold is defined as the boundary for Water Framework Directive Good Ecological Status (Ecological Quality Ratio ≥0.60) or Good Ecological Potential (for Heavily Modified Water Bodies).
-For Marine Strategy Framework Directive sub-region and UK Regional Sea assessments, the overall indicator target is met where the assessed surface area meeting the quality threshold meets the quantity threshold of 95%.
+The indicator quality threshold is defined as the boundary for WER Good Ecological Status (EQR ≥0.60) or Good Ecological Potential (for Heavily Modified Water Bodies (HMWBs)).
+The UK Marine Strategy assessment target is met where the assessed surface area achieving the quality threshold meets the extent threshold of 95%.

 Assessment method